fredex42/portal3vm/README.md

 # systemctl start portal.target
 ```

+If you are re-installing a previous database onto a fresh image, you'll also need to run:
+`/opt/cantemo/portal/manage.py recreate_portal_index`

 Once you have run this, you will need to trigger re-indexes using the Admin interface
 in this order: